MPExtended/WifiRemote/README.md

 # WifiRemote MediaPortal Plugin

 ### What is WifiRemote
-WifiRemote is a process plugin for the popular opensource mediacenter software "[http://www.team-mediaportal.com MediaPortal]".
+WifiRemote is a process plugin for the popular opensource mediacenter software "[MediaPortal](http://www.team-mediaportal.com)".

 It publishes a Bonjour Service on your local network which allows clients (for example an iPhone or Android app) to list all found MediaPortal installations and connect to it.